SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 <br />

-Maybe one day all the Computerization ‘losers' would come back and visit the past victors with our six-figure salary in silicon valley.
+Maybe one day all the Computerization 'losers' would come back and visit the past victors with our six-figure salary in silicon valley.
 But it's not about money, it's about choice.
 I've made my choice regarding my career in computer science during high school, and I think you can, too.